Philosophy of science: Justifying science

 Although it is often taken for granted, it is not at all clear how one can infer the validity of a general statement from a number of specific instances or infer the truth of a theory from a series of successful tests.
-For example, a chicken observes that each morning the farmer comes and gives it food, for hundreds of days in a row.
-The chicken may therefore use inductive reasoning to infer that the farmer will bring food every morning.
-However, one morning, the farmer comes and kills the chicken.
-How is scientific reasoning more trustworthy than the chicken's reasoning?

 One approach is to acknowledge that induction cannot achieve certainty, but observing more instances of a general statement can at least make the general statement more probable.
 So the chicken would be right to conclude from all those mornings that it is likely the farmer will come with food again the next morning, even if it cannot be certain.
 However, there remain difficult questions about the process of interpreting any given evidence into a probability that the general statement is true.
 One way out of these particular difficulties is to declare that all beliefs about scientific theories are subjective, or personal, and correct reasoning is merely about how evidence should change one's subjective beliefs over time.